-As a result, the Eco-Innovation Index is the basis for the parameters that this research analyzes for European nations,,.
-The Eco-Innovation Index allows for the examination of a country's shortcomings and opportunities by displaying how well that nation is doing across a range of eco-innovation aspects.
-The goal of the Eco-Innovation Index is to advance an integrated perspective on economic, social, and environmental sustainability.
-Numerous academics have focused on creating a study approach to quantify eco-innovation,,.
-This adds
+As a result, the Eco-Innovation Index is the basis for the parameters that this research analyzes for European nations (EIO, 2013; Jo et al., 2015; Park et al., 2017; Bernard et al., 2020).
+This index allows for the examination of a country's shortcomings and opportunities by displaying how well that nation is doing across a range of eco-innovation aspects (Park et al., 2017).
+Its goal is to advance an integrated perspective on economic, social, and environmental sustainability.
+Numerous academics have focused on creating a study approach to quantify eco-innovation (Horbach et al., 2012; Horbach, 2016; Terzić, 2022b).
+This adds to the attempt to discover novel approaches to assessment in the field of economics.
+Though most research has been done in industrialized nations (i.e., European nations), very few studies have looked at eco-innovation at the national level (Jo et al., 2015).